wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 2.1.1 =
+* Added ability to permanently block IP's
+* Added ability to manually block IP's
+* Made Wordfence more memory efficient, particularly the forking process.
+* Fixed issue that caused WF to not work on databases with blank passwords.
+* Wordfence now stops execution of a DB connection error is encountered.
+* Clear cron jobs if Wordfence is uninstalled.
+* Enabled hourly cron for Wordfence security network.
+* Wordfence now works if your server doesn't have openssl installed
+* Wordfence now works even if you don't have CURL
+* Fixed visitor logging so it works with HTTPS websites.
+* Alert emails now contain filenames in each alert description.
+* Users with weak passwords alerts now contain the username in the email.
+* Upgraded API to 1.7.
+* Fixed issue that caused DISALLOW_FILE_MODS to make WF menu disappear.
+* Modified wfDB to deal with very large queries without exceeding max_allowed_packet
+* Fixed issue that broke ability to see file changes and repair files.

+= 2.1.0 =
+* Fixed scans hanging on Dreamhost and other hosts.
+* Made Wordfence more memory efficient.
+* Wordfence scans are now broken into steps so we can scan a huge number of files, posts and comments.
+* Alert emails now include IP address, hostname lookup and geographic location (city if available).
+* Improved scan locking.
+No longer time based but uses flock() if on unix or time on Windows.
+* Suppressed warnings that WF was generating.
+* Improve handling of non-standard wp-content directories.
+* Fix restored files were still showing as changed if they contained international characters.
+* Improve permission denied message if attempting to repair a file.
+* Fixed problem that caused scans to not start because some hosts take too long to look up their own name.
+* Fixed issue with Wordfence menu that caused it to not appear or conflict with other menus under certain conditions.
+* Upgraded to API version 1.6
+* Improved geo lookup code for IP's.
+* Fixed debug mode output in live status box - coloring was wrong.
+* Added ajax status message to WF admin pages.
+* Fixed colorbox popup so that it doesn't jump around on refresh.

+= 2.0.7 =
+* Fixed CSS bug that changed plugins page layout in admin area
+* Added memory benchmark utility.
+* Added process runtime benchmark utility.
+* Added ability to scan in debug mode which accesses the scan app directly.

+= 2.0.6 =
+* Added IP whitelisting including ability to whitelist ranges that are excluded from firewall and login security measures.
+* RFC1918 private networks and loopback address is automatically whitelisted to prevent firewall or login security blocking internal routers and proxy servers, internal firewalls and internal users.
+* Added WORDFENCE_VERSION constant to improve version lookup performance.
+* Fixed issue that caused security scans to not start and humans to not be logged in live traffic.
+Wordfence makes security scan script and visitors script executable on install or upgrade now.
+* Fixed bug that caused disk space scanning to still show an issue found in security scan summary even when user chooses to ignore the security issue.
+* Made disk space thresholds 1 and 1.5% space remaining because many hosts have very large disks where 1% is gigabytes.
+* Made wordfence database handle cache deal with concurrent connections to different databases.
+* Improved Wordfence database library's error reporting.
+* Improved performance when Wordfence looks up it's own version during security scans and other operations.
+* Removed three rules in base wordfence htaccess that could cause 500 errors on servers that don't allow these options to be overridden.
+Does not affect htaccess security because we inherit the base htaccess and still protect our lib/ directory with our own htaccess.

 = 2.0.5 =
 * If your plugin PHP files are viewable by the world, we now give you a detailed warning on the seriousness of this security threat with ability to view the offending .htaccess files.
 * Added a debug mode in options for very verbose logging and marking errors in red.